CAlexanderMVF/mss-materials/an-introduction-to-latex-commands/README.md

 # An Introduction to $\LaTeX$ Commands

-This directory contains a basic (`intro-to-latex.tex`) file created during the second-half of the week 1 of the Mathematical Science Society lectures.
+This directory contains a basic (`intro-to-latex.tex`) file created during the second-half of the Week 1 Mathematical Science Society lectures.
 This tutorial demonstrated basic $\LaTeX$ for those who are unfamiliar with the program.

 ## Using this file